University College Advising and Student Services

 - New undecided or undeclared transfer and relocate students

-- Plus, students seeking admission into the following degree programs:
+- Students seeking admission into the following degree programs:

 The Office of Advising and Student Services assists students in University College with guidance and support in choosing and identifying admission requirements for an appropriate major by the time a student reaches 45-60 credit hours.
 The team is available to answer questions regarding university policies and procedures and campus resources.
 The office is located in 140 Chubb Hall.

 Academic Advising is a high priority of University College.
 Our professional and adjunct advisors strive to help you launch your successful career at Ohio University, to help you explore academic and career options, and to assist you with decisions about how you can best use the University to promote your learning and development.
 University College students will be exposed to various advising structures based on your admission status and goals.

 - First Year UC students will traditionally be assigned to an advisor linked to the UC 1000 Mastering the University Experience Course.

 - Second Year and beyond undeclared and undecided majors will be assigned to an advisor located in the UC Advising and Student Services Office.
 (Once you declare a major in a different college, an advisor from that college will be assigned to you.)

 - Students seeking to declare a major in Bachelor of Criminal Justice (BCJ), Bachelor of Specialized Studies (BSS) or an Associate Degree will be assigned to an advisor located in the University College Advising and Student Services Office or designated campus advisor.
 Students interested in the BSS program will work closely with a University College advisor and faculty to design, gain approval for, implement, and earn their unique degree.

 - Students currently enrolled in a college outside of University College are welcome to meet with an advisor in the Allen Student Advising Center if they are considering changing majors to any college other than University College.